DaveThw/davethw.github.io/_posts/2017-02-25-securing-nodered.md

 Following a combination of instructions from here (http://industrialinternet.co.uk/node-red/adding-https-ssl-to-node-red/), and Tip 5 here (http://blog.httpwatch.com/2013/12/12/five-tips-for-using-self-signed-ssl-certificates-with-ios/), and here (https://www.hardill.me.uk/wordpress/2015/05/11/securing-node-red/).

+My Chromebook seemed happy to install a self-signed certificate as an Authority, but when I tried that on Safari on an iPad it didn't seem to recognise the website as being signed by the same certificate, and I couldn't work out how to tell the iPad to trust that certificate to authenticate websites - so it looks worth while going through the (very slightly) longer process of creating your own personal Certificate Authority certificate.
+My Chromebook would only recognise this CA certificate with the .pem extension, not the .cer one I initially gave it...

 ```shell
 ~ $ cd .node-red
 ~/.node-red $ mkdir public